MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-simple-card-page-example.md

     ApplicationArea = All;
     UsageCategory = Administration;
     SourceTable = Customer;

+    //Defines the names for promoted categories for actions.
     PromotedActionCategories = 'New,Process,Report,Manage,New Document,Request Approval,Customer';

     layout
     {
         area(Content)
         {
-            group(General)
+            //Defines a FastTab that has the heading 'General'. group(General)
             {
                 field("No."; "No.")